blazium-engine/blazium-docs/tutorials/networking/http_request_class.rst

 -------------

-`HTTP requests <https://developer.mozilla.org/en-US/docs/Web/HTTP>`_ are useful to communicate with web servers and other non-Godot programs.
+`HTTP requests <https://developer.mozilla.org/en-US/docs/Web/HTTP>`_ are useful to communicate with web servers and other non-Blazium programs.

-Compared to Godot's other networking features (like :ref:`High-level multiplayer <doc_high_level_multiplayer>`), HTTP requests have more overhead and take more time to get going, so they aren't suited for real-time communication, and aren't great to send
+Compared to Blazium's other networking features (like :ref:`High-level multiplayer <doc_high_level_multiplayer>`), HTTP requests have more overhead and take more time to get going, so they aren't suited for real-time communication, and aren't great to send